AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data between MySQL databases/Synchronize data from a user-created MySQL database connected over Express Connect,
         VPN Gateway, or Smart Access Gateway to an ApsaraDB RDS for MySQL instance.md

 ## Precautions

 -   DTS uses read and write resources of the source and destination databases during initial full data synchronization.
 This may increase the loads of the database servers.
 If the database performance is unfavorable, the specification is low, or the data volume is large, database services may become unavailable.
 For example, DTS occupies a large amount of read and write resources in the following cases: a large number of slow SQL queries are performed on the source database, the tables have no primary keys, or a deadlock occurs in the destination database.
 Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.
 For example, you can synchronize data when the CPU utilization of the source and destination databases is less than 30%.
--   If you have selected one or more tables \(not a database\) for synchronization, do not use gh-ost or pt-online-schema-change to modify the tables during data synchronization.
-Otherwise, data synchronization may fail.

-    **Note:** To avoid synchronization failure, you can use Data Management \(DMS\) to perform online DDL schema changes during data synchronization.
-For more information, see [Change the table schema without locking](https://www.alibabacloud.com/help/doc-detail/98373.htm).

 -   The tables to be migrated in the source database must have PRIMARY KEY or UNIQUE constraints and all fields must be unique.
 Otherwise, the destination database may contain duplicate data records.
 -   During initial full data synchronization, concurrent INSERT operations cause fragmentation in the tables of the destination instance.
 After initial full data synchronization, the tablespace of the destination instance is larger than that of the source instance.